puthurr/ocrlayout/docs/examples/infography2.md

 Seismic Surveying and Obtaining Licences
 Exploring and Appraising Prospects
 Final Investment Decision and Development
+The UK Government auctions off licences to prospective bidders, enabling exploration to take place.
 Given that most of the UK's oil and gas is offshore, seismic surveying vessels are used to help identify where oil and gas may be present.
 This enables oil and gas companies to target areas to explore.
-The UK Government auctions off licences to prospective bidders, enabling exploration to take place.
-If successfully explored and appraised, the partners will consider range of development concepts.
+Once a licence has been obtained, the next step is to drill an exploration well to determine whether hydrocarbons are present.
 This process typically assesses everything from facilities design to operating models and decommissioning.
 Once finalised, a Field Development Plan (FDP) is submitted to the Oil and Gas Authority for consideration and, when approved, development can begin.
-.
-Once a licence has been obtained, the next step is to drill an exploration well to determine whether hydrocarbons are present.
+If successfully explored and appraised, the partners will consider a range of development concepts.
 If successful, this is often followed by drilling of appraisal wells to better understand the reservoir's characteristics.
-This drilling is often undertaken by jack-up or semi-submersible mobile drilling rigs.
 From sitting deep under the North Sea, unseen and undeveloped, the journey a barrel of hydrocarbons takes to reach everyday household items is astounding
+This drilling is often undertaken by jack-up or semi-submersible mobile drilling rigs, Total Oil Supply2 Indigenous Supply
 MTOE
-Total Oil Supply Indigenous Supply
 76 52
 Unrefined Oil Import Refined Oil Import
 53 38
-UK Oil and Gas Supply 2016
-Unrefined Oil Export Refined Oil Export
--38 -27
-Gas is both delivered to and exported from the UK, depending on varying international demand, via pipelines with Belgium (Bacton-Zeebrugge Interconnector), the Netherlands (Bacton-Baigzand Pipeline), and the Republic of Ireland (export only) Gas demand Is also met via liquefied natural gas Imports, The UK imports both crude and refined oil via tankers to meet domestic demand.
+Gas is both delivered to and exported from the UK, depending on varying international demand, via pipelines with Belgium (Bacton-Zeebrugge Interconnector), the Netherlands (Bacton-Balgzand Pipeline), and the Republic of Ireland (export only).
+Gas demand Is also met via liquefied natural gas Imports, The UK imports both crude and refined oil via tankers to meet domestic demand.
+UK Oil and Gas Supply 20161
-Total Gas Supply?
-Indigenous Supply
+Total Gas Supply2 Indigenous Supply
+Natural Gas Export
+Natural Gas Import
+Unrefined Oil Export Refined Oil Export -38 -27 -10
 77 40
-Natural Gas Import
 46
-Natural Gas Export
--10
 5-40 years
 Production and Transportation
-.
-It is common for investment in the field to continue during production, either through the drilling of more development wells or construction of new facilities.
 Following development of wells and facilities, the field will reach first production.
 Oil and gas are then produced and transported ashore via a network of subsea pipelines, or in some cases for oil via tankers.
+It is common for investment in the field to continue during production, either through the drilling of more development wells or construction of new facilities.
+AVANA
 Gas is typically treated onshore at processing plants, providing the primary fuel for heating or sent to power plants for conversion into electricity.
-Most all is converted into petroleum products such as feedstock and fuel for transport or other industrial use.
+Most oll is converted into petroleum products such as feedstock and fuel for transport or other industrial use.
 6-15 years
 Decommissioning
 Once the reservoir of a field is sufficiently depleted to the extent that no further reserves can be economically recovered, the field will cease production.
-Companies are legally required to decommission assets once they have ceased production, which the Oil and Gas Authority estimates will cost around E60 billion (in 2016 money).
-This process includes plugging and abandonment of wells and the removal of topsides, platforms, certain pipelines and subsea equipment. rocessed gas enters the National Transmission components are stripper out and used as chemical feedstocks.
+Companies are legally required to decommission assets once they have ceased production, which the Oil and Gas Authority estimates will cost around £60 billion (in 2016 money).
+This process includes plugging and abandonment of wells and the removal of topsides, platforms, certain pipelines and subsea equipment.
+Processed gas enters the National Transmission System, or in some cases, components are stripped out and used as chemical feedstocks.
 ```

 Here we do have a more concise output, clearly isolating each blocks of text of this infographic.
 We see the influence of an X axis sorting.